 Azure Spot Virtual Machines

-Run interruptible workloads at scale on VMs and VMSS
+Run interruptible workloads at scale on a broad range of VMs with Azure Virtual Machine Scale Sets

 Get more cloud at a lower cost

-With Azure Spot Virtual Machines (Spot VMs), you can access unused Azure compute capacity at deep discounts—up to 90 percent compared to pay-as-you-go prices.* You pay up to the maximum price that you optionally agree to in advance.
-View the price history and the eviction rate for the Spot VMs you select.
-Spot VMs are ideal for workloads that can be interrupted, providing scalability while reducing costs.
-You get unique Azure pricing and benefits when running Windows Server workloads on Spot VMs.
+With Spot Virtual Machines, provision unused Azure compute capacity at deep discounts of up to 90 percent compared to pay-as-you-go prices.* Pay only up to the maximum price that you set in advance (optional).
+Spot VM instances are ideal for workloads that can be interrupted, providing scalability while reducing costs.
+Get special Azure pricing and benefits when running Windows Server workloads on spot VMs.

 *Actual discounts may vary based on region, VM type, and Azure compute capacity available when the workload is deployed.

-Spot VM prices will change as necessary and will vary based on available capacity.
+Spot Virtual Machines pricing may change as necessary and will vary based on available capacity.
 Workloads will be evicted when:

-- The current price is higher than the maximum price that you agree to pay.
+- The price is higher than the maximum price that you agreed to pay.

 - Azure no longer has available compute capacity and needs to reallocate its resources.